August is just around the corner. And that means the second biggest retail season is upon us: back-to-school.

 If you’re seeing demand for your products vary across regions, set up geo-targeting to bid more granularly in different areas.

 Not sure how to get started?
-Take a look at last year’s AdWords data to see where your sales are coming from and during what times of the season.
+Take a look at last year’s Google Ads data to see where your sales are coming from and during what times of the season.
 Next, you can set bid adjustments ranging from -90% to +900% to reach shoppers in areas that perform best for your catalog during back-to-school.

 4. Do you know exactly which parts of your catalog are in demand for back-to-school?

 Maybe you assume that you don’t need to change anything about your campaigns for back-to-school.
 Just let the traffic come, right?
 Or maybe you’re tempted to increase bids across the board right now at the outset of the season.

 But the reality is, if your entire catalog doesn’t experience greater demand this time of year, you’re wasting spend by increasing bids on products that aren’t seeing heightened traffic.

 Some food for thought: The NRF projected that shoppers would spend the most on clothing and electronics in 2018.
 Shoes and school supplies are also popular categories.

 That said, every business is different.
 It’s best to review your own historical campaign performance to see which parts of your catalog are most in-demand for this season before diving into any bid adjustments.